 This section of the FIR documents the latest findings regarding the extent of groundwater contamination, and the system that has been constructed to provide a Permanent Solution through an Active Remedial Monitoring Program consisting of Monitored Natural Attenuation (MNA).
-An investigation of groundwater chemistry, geochemistry, bedrock depths, and hydraulic gradients was conducted following the plans in the RIP, to provide screening data to optimize the final monitoring well locations.
+An investigation of groundwater chemistry, geochemistry, bedrock depths, and hydraulic gradients was conducted in April and May 2012 following the plans in the RIP, to provide screening data to optimize the final monitoring well locations.
 The results of this investigation are provided in Section 2.1, and the resulting adjustments to the MNA well locations (from what was originally identified in the RIP) are described in Section 2.2.
-Construction details for the installed wells are presented in Section 2.3.
-Results from the initial round of MNA sampling are provided in Section 2.4, including potential areas of groundwater contamination above MMCLs illustrated with a map and cross-sections.
+Construction details for the wells installed in June 2012 are presented in Section 2.3.
+Results from the initial round of MNA sampling in June 2012 are provided in Section 2.4, including potential areas of groundwater contamination above MMCLs illustrated with a map and cross-sections.